goschtl/zope/z3c.listjs/trunk/README.txt

   form_fields['foo'].custom_widget = ListJsWidget

 With the right ZCML override it should also be possible to automatically use this widget in all cases ``ListSequenceWidget`` would normally be used.
 Documentation contributions are welcome!

+Should you wish to override the CSS for the buttons, the CSS classes are ``up_button`` and ``down_button``.
+If you are using hurry.resource for your overriding CSS, your resource should depend on ``z3c.listjs.listjs_css`` so that ordering is correct to make the override happen.